thundergolfer/uni/README.md

 ----

-A mono-repo containing code I've written to educate myself.
+A mono-repo containing code I've written or studied for self-education purposes.

 ## Contents